lovishtater/lovishtater/README.md

 I’ve worked with:

 - Monolithic, microservices, and serverless architectures
-- Cloud deployments (AWS: Lambda, AppSync, DynamoDB, S3, CloudWatch)
+- Cloud deployments (AWS: Lambda, EC2, AppSync, DynamoDB, S3, CloudWatch and much more)
 - High-performance mobile and web apps

 ---